v-gajjar/Minesweeper/README.md

 - The number on a cell is the number of mines hidden within the 8 cells that surround it.

-- To make the game fairer, mines will not be distrubuted until the first left-click and won't be placed on the first cell that you open.
+- To make the game fairer, mines will not be distributed until the first left-click and won't be placed on the first cell that you open.

-## Game Difficulty Settings
+## Difficulty Levels

 There are currently three difficulty settings
 | level | board size | number of mines |